giciq/AIssistant-Website/README.md

 # AI-chatbot-with-Flask-and-MongoDB
 The project utilizes Flask in Python and MongoDB to deliver AI chat-bot.
 It includes Llama-2-7b as a LLM to answer users' questions.

+It allows users to register/login to the website and ask questions to AI chat-bot.
+It is also possible to scroll your own chat and other users' ones.
+Depending on the hardware, time needed to generate an answer may vary.
+Users' data and their chat logs are stored in MongoDB Atlas.

 ## Setup
 1. Clone the repository to your local machine:
 "git clone <repository_url>".